30 DAYS FREE: Sign up to Amazon Prime Video's free trial today

 Rosamund Pike gives an amazing performance in the lead role, but that's just the cherry on top.
 I Care a Lot is engaging, fast-paced, funny, clever and outrageous.
 You'll be glued to the screen from beginning to end.

-One Night in Miami... is a phenomenal film with excellent performances from everyone involved.
-As the title suggests, the story is set over the course of one monumental night, but the themes the movie touches on are as relevant today as they were back in the 60s.
+One Night in Miami... is a phenomenal movie with excellent performances from everyone involved.
+As the title suggests, the story is set over the course of a monumental night, but the themes the movie touches on are as relevant today as they were back in the 60s.

 Moving and compelling, Sylvie's Love will make you sigh and say something along the lines of "they don't make movies like this anymore".
 Thankfully, they do.
-Stream it when you're in the mood for an old-fashioned, memorable romance.
+Stream the movie when you're in the mood for an old-fashioned, memorable romance.

-Poignant and insightful, the sequel may be even smarter than the original.
+Poignant and insightful, Borat Subsequent Moviefilm may be even smarter than the original.
 Don't worry though, it's just as hilarious.
-As for what happens when Borat arrives in the US, you'll need to tune in to find out.

 The Aeronauts is a thrilling adventure from beginning to end, greatly benefiting from the amazing chemistry between the leads, who also starred together in the universally beloved The Theory of Everything.
 The special effects are also well done, creating some memorable visuals.